Skip to main content

 Forbidden Feelings: Sharat's POV

-Outtake to be read after reading all chapters.
+An outtake to be read after reading all the chapters.

 The men of the house don’t care for the happiness of the women.
-Such was an inference Nonibala Debi drew as she spoke her heart out to the Mukhopadhyay Ginni.
+Nonibala Debi drew such an inference as she spoke her heart out to the Mukhopadhyay Ginni.
 She gasped a little at her words, taking the Paan Nonibala Debi offered her, subtly eyeing the newly married daughter-in-law who had accompanied her to the Gangopadhyay house.
-It was winter and Nonibala Debi’s firstborn was back from college while the others were enjoying the winter vacation.
-She was pestering her husband for a Choruibhati for the children where the Mukhopadhyays could also join in the merriment.
-The boys would cook, letting her relax with the timid homely wife of Sergeant Animesh Mukhopadhyay who barely went out of her home and preferred to stay within the boundaries that her husband drew for her.
-For a change, she looked interested in the prospect perhaps because of the children.
-It was painful for them both to manage their pack in the holidays.
+It was winter, and Nonibala Debi’s firstborn was back from college while the others were enjoying the winter vacation.
+She was pestering her husband for a Choruibhati for the children, where the Mukhopadhyays could also join in the merriment.
+The boys would cook, letting her relax with the timid, homely wife of Sergeant Animesh Mukhopadhyay, who barely went out of her home and preferred to stay within the boundaries that her husband drew for her.
+For a change, she looked interested in the prospect, perhaps because of the children.
+It was painful for them both to manage their pack during the holidays.

-He approached a clearing and there stood the ruins of a once glorious temple.
-The terracotta on its roof was now broken and the sun peeped into the chambers inside through them.
+He approached a clearing, and there stood the ruins of a once glorious temple.
+The terracotta on its roof was now broken, and the sun peeped into the chambers inside through them.
 The pillars were protected by the roots of the sacred peepul, and the dancers, nymphs and gods on its pillars told century-old stories that did not fascinate Sharat.
 He walked into the clearing that could have been a Nat Mandir once and pushed open a closed door.
-He expected some beast inside, perhaps bats, most definitely snakes but instead, he saw the chambers looked clearer than the surroundings, as though someone used them.
-He peeped in to see nothing there that provided any sign of life but who in their right mind would clear such an old temple out of public service?
-He started inspecting the floor of the Nat Mandir, where among the fallen leaves he spotted a match stick.
+He expected some beast inside, perhaps bats, most definitely snakes, but instead, he saw that the chambers looked clearer than the surroundings, as though someone used them.
+He peeped in to see nothing there that provided any sign of life, but who in their right mind would clear such an old temple out of public service?
+He started inspecting the floor of the Nat Mandir, where, among the fallen leaves, he spotted a matchstick.
 He picked it up and smelled it.
 It was burnt but not recently.
-The detective in Sharat had to retire for Uma’s voice was heard through the clearing calling out to him.
+The detective in Sharat had to retire, for Uma’s voice was heard through the clearing calling out to him.
 “Naw Da?
 Naw Da, where are you?”
-Sharat hurried out of the temple premises, lest his mother was complained to about his attempted bravery and he lost his cycle privileges for a week like before.
+Sharat hurried out of the temple premises, lest his mother complain about his attempted bravery, and he lose his cycle privileges for a week like before.

 “Maa is looking for you.”
 Uma frowned.
 Sharat nodded at her.